keboola/developers-docs/extend/docker/tutorial/howto.md

 ### Inspecting the Image
 When building your own image, the ability to run arbitrary commands in the image is very useful.
-Override the entrypoint using the `--entrypoint` option (which means that your application won't execute, you'll have to run it manually).
+Override the entrypoint using the `--entrypoint` option (which means that your application will not execute, and you will have to run it manually).
 The `-t` option opens **i**nteractive **t**erminal:

     `docker run -i -t --entrypoint=/bin/bash my-image`.